diamondIPP/proteus/README.md

 Proteus requires a C++14 compatible compiler, [CMake][cmake], [Eigen][eigen],
 and [ROOT][root] for its core functionality.
 Optional components might require additional software.
-A full list of dependencies and their minimum version required is listed below.
+A full list of dependencies and compatible versions can be found below.

 *   A C++14-compatible compiler, e.g. gcc 6.2 or clang 3.4
 *   [CMake][cmake] 2.8.12
 *   [Eigen][eigen] 3.2.9
 *   [ROOT][root] 6.10
-*   [EUDAQ][eudaq] 1.7 (optional, for the EUDAQ reader)
+*   [EUDAQ][eudaq] 1.9 (optional, for the EUDAQ reader)
-*   Doxygen 1.6 (optional, for the documentation generation)
+*   Doxygen 1.8 (optional, for the documentation generation)
 *   Sphinx (optional, for the documentation generation)
 *   Breathe (optional, for the documentation generation)

+The software is tested on CentOS7 in combination with [LCG release 89][lcg89] which should provide the listed versions.
+Other operation systems and versions might work, but are not regularly tested.
-On CERN lxplus machines you can setup a LCG release to provide a recent compiler and compatible depedencies by sourcing the following script from the repository root
+CERN lxplus machines you can setup a compatible LCG release by sourcing the following script from the repository root

     source ci/lcg_setup.sh